Will’s practice focuses on the representation of businesses and financial institutions in litigation matters.

 Will served as a law clerk for The Honorable Jackson L. Kiser of the United States District Court for the Western District of Virginia from 2008 through 2009.
 While in law school, he completed a judicial externship with The Honorable M. Hannah Lauck, United States Magistrate Judge for the Eastern District of Virginia.

 Will was listed among the “Legal Elite” in the Young Lawyers (Under 40) category by Virginia Business Magazine from 2012 – 2017.
 He also has been recognized as a “Rising Star” in Business Bankruptcy by Virginia Super Lawyers Magazine from 2013 – 2017.

-In the course of his practice, he has managed large-scale document productions (including issues related to privilege, confidentiality, privacy and relevance) and handled discovery issues involving the management, preservation and production of electronically stored information.
-Will has also conducted depositions outside the United States under the Hague Convention.
+In the course of his litigation practice, he has been trial counsel in a diverse array of commercial disputes.
+He has experience as a first-chair trial and appellate attorney, including successfully arguing dispositive motions in state and federal court.
+He has managed large-scale document productions (including issues related to privilege, confidentiality, privacy and relevance) and handled discovery issues involving the management, preservation and production of electronically stored information.
+Will has also conducted depositions outside the United States in accordance with the Hague Service Convention.